 Not falsely or fraudulently misrepresent the quantity, character or quality of any article offered for sale or offer for sale any unwholesome, tainted or diseased provisions of merchandise.

-Keep the vehicles and receptacles used by him in a clean and sanitary condition and the foodstuffs and edibles offered for sale well covered and protected from dirt, dust and insects.
+Keep the vehicles and receptacles used by him in a clean and sanitary condition.

 Not blow a horn, ring a bell or use any other noisy device to attract public attention to his wares or shout or cry out his wares.

 Not permit any vehicle used by him to stop or remain on any crosswalk.